Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

 }
 ```

-For the image we see we tell it to be also 50% of the viewport by inheriting the height from our wrapper.
+For the image we see, we tell it to be also 50% of the viewport by inheriting the height from our wrapper.

 ```css
 .magnify-wrapper #large-img {